 This adagio will touch your heart and soul, It was inspired by Bach, composed by Secret Garden band which is one of the most successful bands in Europe, specialized in new instrumental music, new classical music and celtic music led by the duo consisting of Irish violinist and singer Fionnuala Sherry and Norwegian composer, arranger and pianist Rolf Løvland.

-3- Barber adagio for strings
+3- Barber adagio for strings (classical music)

 Samuel Barber’s Adagio for Strings is one of the twentieth-century’s greatest pieces of classical music in the world.
 It is the second movement of Barber’s string Quartet Opus 11 work, He arranged it for full string orchestra.
 It’s become America’s semi-official music for mourning, used at Albert Einstein’s funeral.

-4- Alessandro Marcello Adagio
+4- Alessandro Marcello Adagio (classical music)